ashleydavis/highstock-yahoo-demo/README.md

 ### DIY Yahoo proxy (new 2016-04-04)

 In the original version of this article I used a public CORS proxy to get around the CORS restriction.
-This didn't work every well.
+This didn't work very well.
 There were various problems such as the proxy not always being available.

 So I built my own very simple proxy server.
-It actual has the dual purpose of serving the example web app and being a proxy to retrieve data from the Yahoo API.
+It actually has the dual purpose of serving the example web app and being a proxy to retrieve data from the Yahoo API.

 This is a fairly simple Node.js application serving static pages with a simple REST API that is relayed to the Yahoo API: